MadhuraBelsare1/card-developer/docs/writing-standards.md

 Don't use phrases such as this document, this article, or click here.
 Don't use a URL/web address as link text.
 Screen readers will read each character (w-w-w-dot-h-t-t-p-colon...).
 Use the page title or a description of the page.
 Exceptions: To indicate the actual text, example: www.eu.docs.fiserv.com; API reference or sandbox link.
 Don't force links to open in a new tab or window.
 Let the reader decide how to open links.
 Don't provide links to the same document in a given page; provide links to sections, if needed.
-This is backed by research by the Nielsen Norman Group
+This is backed by research by the Nielsen Norman Group.

 [Back to top](#writing-standards)

 Best practices for links